NUDT15: Function

-This gene encodes an enzyme that belongs to the Nudix hydrolase superfamily.
+The NUDT15 gene encodes an enzyme that belongs to the Nudix hydrolase superfamily.
 Members of this superfamily catalyze the hydrolysis of nucleoside diphosphates, including substrates like 8-oxo-dGTP, which are a result of oxidative damage, and can induce base mispairing during DNA replication, causing transversions.
 The encoded enzyme is a negative regulator of thiopurine activation and toxicity.
 Mutations in this gene result in poor metabolism of thiopurines, and are associated with thiopurine-induced early leukopenia.
 Multiple pseudogenes of this gene have been identified.

 NUDT15 germline variants (e.g., a missense SNP:rs116855232, inducing R139C) have been linked to clinical usage of thiopurines (e.g., mercaptopurine) in acute lymphoblastic leukemia as well as inflammatory bowel diseases to avoid thiopurine-induced leukopenia.
-These variants also exhibit ethnicity-specific (e.g.,variant allele of rs116855232 is high is East Asians and Hispanics but low in Caucasians and Africans).
-Rare functional variants even singletons in this gene have also been identified to be related to thiopurine-induced myelotoxicity, suggesting the whole gene screening should be taken to determine the initial dosage using of thiopurine.
+These variants also exhibit ethnicity-specific (e.g., variant allele of rs116855232 is high is East Asians and Hispanics but low in Caucasians and Africans).
+Rare functional variants in this gene have also been identified as being related to thiopurine-induced myelotoxicity, suggesting the whole gene screening should be taken to determine the initial dosage using of thiopurine.